 Wall Tiles

-The number one wall material, ceramic tiles, is non-porous, waterproof, and makes a bathroom look like a bathroom.
+The number one wall material, ceramic tiles, are non-porous, waterproof, and makes a bathroom look like a bathroom.
 Many colours, sizes and shapes are on offer.
 Tiles can be set in different patterns.
 The most popular is ‘linear’ and ‘brick bond’.
 Other styles include ‘herringbone’ and ‘basket weave’.
 ‘Modular’ patterns are possible with the utilisation of square and rectangular tiles.

 Panels